andyfengc/andyfengc.github.io/_drafts/Authentication Tutorial 13 - IdentityServer4.md

 	![](/images/posts/20190629-identity-server-13.png)

-	We can use the user password in previous tutorial to login
+	click here to manage your stored grants > we can use the user password in previous tutorial to login

 	![](/images/posts/20190629-identity-server-14.png)